Renewal Contact Processes: phase transition and survival: Closeness to determinism

-\begin{proof}[Sketch of proof of Theorem~\ref{teo:closeness_improved}(i)] We essentially follow the same structure of the proof of Theorem~\ref{teo:closeness}.
-Notice that when $\alpha \in (1/2, 1)$ the estimates for the probability of events $C_n(\epsilon)$ and $D_n(\epsilon)$ are still available (see Corollary~\ref{coro:bound_Cn} and Lemma~\ref{lema:bound_Dn}, respectively).
+For the proof of a), we essentially follow the same structure of the proof of Theorem~\ref{teo:closeness}.(i).
+Notice that when $\alpha \in (1/2, 1)$ the estimates for the probability of events $C_n(\epsilon')$ and $D_n(\epsilon)$ are still available (see Corollary~\ref{coro:bound_Cn} and Lemma~\ref{lema:bound_Dn}, respectively) for $\epsilon$ and $\epsilon'$ to be chosen below.
 One important difference is that now we have to consider a variation of event $B_n$ defined in Lemma~\ref{lema:bound_Bn}.
 The higher value of $\alpha$ will imply that we expect to have a structure of renewals that is not as extremely sparse as in the case $\alpha \in (0,1/2)$, but is still sparse nonetheless.
-Assume $1-\alpha \in (\frac{1}{k+2}, \frac{1}{k+1})$ for some $1 \le k < 2d$ and define $B_n^{m} = B_n^{m}(\epsilon)$ by
+We define $B_n^{k} = B_n^{k}(\epsilon)$ by